martinhoT/tetris-ai-ua/README.md

 # ia-tetris
-Projecto de Inteligência Artificial 2021 - Tetris
+Projeto de Inteligência Artificial 2021 - Tetris

+*Project of Artificial Intelligence 2021 - Tetris*

 ## How to install